-Autumn Auston and Jake Bastien, co-founders of FishHeads, are out to bring nature back to the masses with headgear designed for “reel” fisherman.
+Autumn Auston and Jake Bastien, co-founders of FishHeads, are out to bring nature back to the masses with headgear designed for “reel” fishermen.
 Based in San Diego and Clyde Park, Mont., they pride themselves on excellent customer service and seek to make honest connections with their following.

 The beginning of FishHeads